 Faculty: Dr. David Torbett

-2019 is will have a significant number of 50-year anniversaries, ranging from the Apollo moon landing, Woodstock music festival, Stonewall protest, the exposure of the Mai Lai massacre, and the first episode of Sesame Street.
+2019 has a significant number of 50-year anniversaries, ranging from the Apollo moon landing, Woodstock music festival, Stonewall protest, the exposure of the My Lai massacre, and the first episode of Sesame Street.
 In this class students will use different sources and media to research and present on the background, the foreground, and the aftermath of several of these events.

 DATA-DRIVEN AND HANDS-ON